ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ## Components {#ne-component}

-The YANG data model for network-wide inventory mainly follows the same approach of {{!RFC8348}} and reports the network hardware inventory as a list of components with different types (e.g., chassis, module, and port).
+The YANG data model for network inventory mainly follows the same approach of {{!RFC8348}} and reports the network hardware inventory as a list of components with different types (e.g., chassis, module, and port).

 The component definition ({{fig-comp-tree}}) is generalized to both hardware components and non-hardware components (e.g., software components).